Make 2018 your most creative year to date with our top tips for mastering the art of visual thinking.

 Many people think drawing is a knack that some possess and others don't.
 But regular practice is what makes the difference.
 Anyone who sets themselves the challenge of drawing every day will improve rapidly.
 If you're not sure where to start, explore our short and sweet How to Draw tutorials.
 From elephants to Easter bunnies, they're designed to help absolute beginners come on in leaps and bounds.

 Find the Fred to your Ginger, the Simon to your Garfunkel, the Gilbert to your George.
 'Teaming up with someone you know well allows you to work with more freedom - whatever the task,' says Dan, one half of Scriberia's creative directorship.
 'When you find someone on your wavelength, you have nothing to prove.
 You can put all your energy into making each other's ideas stronger.'

 If your resolutions are already out of the window, perhaps this is the tip for you.
 The power of visualising what you want to achieve has been popular among athletes for some time.
 And, though your career may not depend on taking free kicks with Beckham-esque precision, we all have goals.
 Picturing them is thought to make them more tangible and actionable and makes you more motivated as a result.
 We recommend downloading Goals onto your Google Calendar, which uses illustrated visual nudges to keep users on track.

-Come along to one of our Hardworking Picture Workshops, where our team of expert visualisers will introduce you to all the tips and techniques to make 2017 your most creative yet.
+Come along to one of our Academy workshops, where our team of expert visualisers will introduce you to all the tips and techniques to make 2018 your most creative yet.
 We’ll teach you how to build your own visual vocabulary, organise complex information and draw something fantastically useful, wherever you work and whatever you do.

 Think in metaphor